Jauppp/get_next_line/README.md

 !!
 This code has a built-in leak because I mallocked the static variable.
-For a secure code that will not leak even if the program is forced to stop before the end, see the "heap_static" branch.
+For a secure code that will not leak even if the program is forced to stop before the end, see files in "WORKING FILES"

 The Get Next Line project from 42 School !